Beckman Scholars

 Ian Winters

-Beckman Mentor: Dr. April Hill
+Mentor: April Hill

 Winters’ research focused on developing an RNA interference methodology for the knockdown of gene expression in sponges.